kfh83/ExplorerEx/README.md

   <summary>.dll build</summary>

 **Note:** You MUST have [Windhawk](https://windhawk.net/) installed for the loader mod.
+In addition, you **MUST** make sure Windhawk can inject into winlogon.exe.
+You can either go into `Settings\Advanced Settings\More Advanced Settings` and add `winlogon.exe` into the Process inclusion list, or you can untick "Exclude critical system processes".

 **How-to**
 1. Copy over `ExplorerEx.dll` and your desired language folder `i.e, en-US` to a suitable location (i.e, `%SystemDrive%\ExplorerEx`).